-The District provides library funding to a countywide population of 829,560 residents.
-The County's library system consists of 20 neighborhood branches that house nearly 900 computer search stations for the public and a collection of two million books and other library materials.
+The District provides library funding to a countywide population of approximately 810,000 residents.
+The District's library system consists of 19 neighborhood branches and an operations center that houses over 700 public computers and a collection of two million books and other library materials.
 In addition to books, the library serves the community via its website, electronic databases, social media, e-books, and more.

-Fiscal year 2020 marked the seventh full year of the District, which was authorized by voters in November 2012.
 The District formation relieved Multnomah County of a \$15.3 million commitment for ongoing General Fund support in fiscal year 2014 and beyond.
-Increased property tax compression results in an offsetting loss to the County General Fund of approximately \$7.2 million.
-For the Library, the County and its patrons, the District's permanent rate means County libraries will no longer be dependent on successive 5-year local option tax levies.
-The permanent tax rate of \$1.24 replaced a lower local option rate of \$0.89 and addressed significant cuts the Library experienced in fiscal year 2013.
+Increased property tax compression results in an offsetting loss to the County's General Fund of approximately \$7.2 million that year.
+For the Library, the County and its patrons, the District's permanent rate means libraries in the County will no longer be dependent on successive 5-year local option tax levies.
+In fiscal year 2014, the permanent tax rate of \$1.24 replaced a lower local option rate of \$0.89.

-Property taxes are the District's largest revenue source accounting for 96.12 percent of total budgeted revenues for the fiscal year ended June 30, 2020.
+Property taxes are the District's largest revenue source, accounting for 97.7 percent of total budgeted revenues for the current fiscal year end.
 Property taxes have remained relatively insulated from declining real estate values.
-Property taxes are governed by two state constitutional measures.
-Measure 5, which set limits on the amount of tax that can be collected.
-In Measure 50, individual property taxable values, in general, may not grow by more than 3 percent year over year.
-For fiscal year ended June 30, 2020, property tax collections are expected to increase by 3.9 percent driven by new construction.
+Property taxes are governed by two state constitutional measures: Measure 5, which set limits on the amount of tax that can be collected; Measure 50, which limits individual property tax value growth to a maximum of 3 percent annually.
+For the current fiscal year end, property tax collections were expected to increase by 3.1 percent, driven by new construction.

 The District's permanent rate is limited to \$1.24 per \$1,000 assessed value.
-For fiscal year 2021, the District will levy \$1.22 per \$1,000.
-The District permanent tax rate supports the County's library system in accordance with the intergovernmental agreement between Multnomah County and the District.
+The tax rate for fiscal year 2021-2022 was \$1.22 per \$1,000 of assessed value.
+The District's permanent tax rate supports the County's library system in accordance with the intergovernmental agreement between Multnomah County and the District.